luketudge/introduction-to-programming/software/spyder.md

 # Spyder configuration

-In order to avoid some common difficulties, you should change two important options within Spyder.
+In order to avoid some common difficulties, you should change a few important options within Spyder.
 Start up Spyder.
 Go to the **Tools** menu and select **Preferences**.
 You should change a few of the preferences.

 ## Running programs